Back to Blog

-This week I wrote a total of 6841 words across the two screen plays.
-That is 300 words less than last week!
+This week I wrote a total of 6841 words across the two screenplays.
+That is 300 words fewer than last week!
 The reason for this is editing.
-In the screen writing process you get to a stage where you aren't writing you are re-writing!
+In the screenwriting process, you get to a stage where you aren't writing, you are re-writing!
 I reached that with the romcom this week although it did continue to grow!

-A screen play is anywhere between 90 and 120 pages long so my movie is a little light but I feel as I develop and grow it, it will mature to about the right length.
-I have sent it out to a few people for feedback and commenting this weekend and my aim is to edit it and get to the fourth draft this week coming!
-Making progress and if I keep going like this there is a chance I will get 2 movies completed in my time here!
+A screenplay is anywhere between 90 and 120 pages long so my movie is a little light but I feel as I develop and grow it, it will mature to about the right length.
+I have sent it out to a few people for feedback and comments this weekend, and my aim is to edit it and get to the fourth draft this week coming!
+Making progress, and if I keep going like this there is a chance I will get 2 movies completed in my time here!

 One of the things I have loved about the movie writing process and this process of writing blogs is just getting into the flow and writing.
-Letting the words flow from my finger tips onto the page.
+Letting the words flow from my fingertips onto the page.
 When it is flowing it is an incredible feeling.
-As you can probably tell by the number of spelling mistakes and grammar mistakes in my blog I don't so much like the editing and re-writing of the material.
+As you can probably tell by the number of spelling and grammar mistakes on my blog I don't so much like the editing and re-writing of the material.

 25 words or less